rune/rune/README.md

 })
 ```

+The Rune SDK uses the functions you provide to `Rune.init()` to communicate with your game.

 - #### resumeGame
   `resumeGame` will be called in two scenarios:
   - When the player first decides to start your game by hitting play.